 SCHED_FIFO can only be used with user priorities higher than 0.
 That means when a SCHED_FIFO process becomes runnable, it will always immediately preempt any currently running SCHED_OTHER process.
 SCHED_FIFO is a simple scheduling algorithm without time slicing.
 For processes scheduled under the SCHED_FIFO policy, the following rules are applied: A SCHED_FIFO process that has been preempted by another process of higher priority will stay at the head of the list for its priority and will resume execution as soon as all processes of higher priority are blocked again.
 When a SCHED_FIFO process becomes runnable, it will be inserted at the end of the list for its priority.
-A call to sched_setscheduler(2) or sched_setparam(2) will put the SCHED_FIFO process identified by pid at the end of the list if it was runnable.
-A process calling sched_yield(2) will be put at the end of its priority list.
-No other events will move a process scheduled under the SCHED_FIFO policy in the wait list of runnable processes with equal user priority.
-A SCHED_FIFO process runs until either it is blocked by an I/O request, it is preempted by a higher priority process, or it calls sched yield.
+A call to sched_setscheduler(2) or sched_setparam(2) will put the SCHED_FIFO process calling sched_yield(2) will be put at the end of its priority list.
+No other events will move a process scheduled under the SCHED_FIFO process runnable processes with equal user priority.
+A SCHED_FIFO process runs until either it is blocked by an I/O request, it is priority process, or it calls sched_yield.